Bridges in Kyiv: Destroyed bridges

+History

 Early history

 According to the chronicles, the earliest floating bridge across the Dnieper River in the area was built in the 1115.
 It was located near Vyshhorod or, according to different accounts, near the Vydubychi Monastery.
 Records exist about another floater in the 17th century with stationary approaches from the shores.

 Such bridges could only be temporary, as the Dnieper freezes over in most winters at Kyiv's latitude, and ice drift each spring remain a concern even for modern bridges.
 Additionally, the river current was especially strong before the Dnieper was dammed in the 20th century.
 Therefore, the cross-river traffic was carried by boats and ferries for many centuries.

 First stationary bridges: late 19th to early-20th century

 From the mid-19th century to the mid-20th century, Kyiv was served by two stationary bridges.
 Both bridges had similar fates.
-Built at the times of the industrial revolution in the Russian Empire these engineering masterpieces of their time survived World War I and the Russian Civil War.
-Both were blown up in 1920 by the Polish troops retreating from Kyiv following the joint Polish-Ukrainian anti-Soviet Kyiv Offensive.
+Built at the times of the Industrial Revolution in the Russian Empire these engineering masterpieces of their time survived World War I and the Russian Civil War.
+Both were blown up in 1920 by the Polish troops retreating from Kyiv following the joint Polish-Ukrainian anti-Soviet Kyiv offensive.